-The Mercy Partners Council currently comprises nine members.
+The Mercy Partners Council currently comprises six members.
 The majority are appointed by the Stewards of Mercy Partners and the remainder by the council itself.
 The council answers directly to the Holy See.

 Qualifications of councillors